 Along with quality we are looking for a great sounding instrument and one that looks good is a bonus.
 Last, but definitely not least, is price.
 Or maybe better put, value.
 Regardless weather this is your first ukulele or your 10th, your brand new to the uke or you’ve a veteran, no one wants to spend more than they should on a ukulele.

 What are the Best Ukulele Brands?

-We also wanted to make this list for a wide vairety of skill levels.
+By including both of these categories, we were able to make this list for a wide variety of skill levels.
 From beginner ukulele starters to a professional player, from laminated wood to high-end woods construction techniques, from starter kit to top ukuleles on the market, we give you a brand to look at!

 There are some amazing Uke brands we left off this list to be honest.
 Either they had to small a selection, were to hard to find, or simply don’t ship out of Hawaii, we left them out because our average reader wouldn’t have the chance to purchase one if they were interested.
 For the average person, the best ukulele brands are ones that make great instruments at a reasonable price that are easy to get!

 The Best Ukulele Brands for Beginners and Intermediates

 If you found your way over to this article from our best ukuleles for beginners than this is the section for you!
 We have picked out a handful of the best ukulele brands that make really high-quality ukuleles for a good price.
 Many of these companies do a great job offering selections for those brand new to the uke and intermediate level players who are looking for an upgrade.